penguin-academy/covid-19-py/README.md

 You will have to add the environment variables for your Firebase Backend in netlify!
 👉Also make sure to secure the Firebase Backend as it is open to anyone to read the data in there per default!

+## Other

+This project uses [Froala Design Blocks](https://github.com/froala/design-blocks) an open source design framework with blocks  based on the Bootstrap Library.
+They are the building blocks for beautiful websites.
+We converted the components to react and you can find them under [/src/templates] and in [Storybook](https://covpy-book.netlify.com/?path=/story/template--ctas)

 ### Funding 💸